Syfrex/AStar/AStarFolkeSN/README.txt

 to show how the A Star works.

-Also: I've learned much about A Star at: https://www.redblobgames.com/pathfinding/a-star/introduction.html and strongly recommend you to show this to future students that are interested.
+Also: I've learned much about A Star at: https://www.redblobgames.com/pathfinding/a-star/introduction.html and strongly recommend to check it out.
 Its an interactable website that talks about the various types of A Star.